 - Adequately research Mystery Shopper Companies and read their reviews prior to signing up with them.

 - Never wire money as part of your Mystery Shopper assignment

 - Avoid companies that advertise Mystery Shopper jobs in the ‘Help Wanted’ section of newspapers.

 - If it seems too good to be true, it might be so please, proceed with caution.

 - Avoid companies that charge a fee in return for access to Mystery Shopper jobs.

 If you enjoy helping to improve customer service and look forward to any opportunity to travel, then a Hotel Mystery Shopper job is probably just what you’re looking for.

-However, if you make the decision to apply to become a Hotel Mystery Shopper please express caution and do thorough research, as there are a few unscrupulous companies posing as Mystery Shopper agencies just waiting to scam innocent persons wanting to find ways to make some extra money.
+However, if you make the decision to apply to become a Hotel Mystery Shopper please be cautious and do thorough research as there are a few unscrupulous companies posing as Mystery Shopper agencies just waiting to scam innocent people wanting to find ways to make some extra money.

-Now that I’ve shared what I know about how to get paid to review hotels and you’ve found this post helpful why not share it with friends and family who would also love the opportunity to get paid to sleep in hotels around the world.
+Now that I’ve shared what I know about how to get paid to travel and review hotels and you’ve found this post helpful, why not share it with friends and family who would also love the opportunity to get paid to sleep in hotels around the world.